Enduring ValuesCombating the negativity in our culture with uplifting, inspiring stories reminding us of the best American principles

 Here's the finale to Les Miserables (starts at 5:50; about 6 minutes).

 After over a year in Afghanistan, an Army dad bear hugs his kids at school.
 These kinds of reactions are priceless.
-CNN (2 min) READ MORE…
+CNN (2 min) how can i get my ex back zp8497586rq READ MORE…

 He doesn’t fill his writings with legal jargon meant for the elite READ MORE…